-Your attorney will conduct discovery into each and every issue important to your case.
+Your attorney conducts discovery into each and every issue important to your case.
 This includes financial records and other documents that support arguments related to property division.

-It also includes records and witnesses relevant to support your claims regarding child custody and child support.
-Electronic evidence from social media accounts and email is also commonly acquired through discovery.
+Discovery also includes records and witnesses relevant to support your claims regarding child custody and child support.
+Electronic evidence from social media accounts and email is commonly acquired through discovery.

 If experts are needed in your case, then your attorney will also conduct discovery into the expert’s background, opinions, and the facts underlying that expert’s analysis.

-If you and your spouse have not come to a settlement agreement after participating in informal settlement discussions and mediation, then your case will proceed to trial.
+If you and your spouse do not come to a settlement agreement after participating in informal settlement discussions and mediation, then your case will proceed to trial.

-Trial is the legal process whereby a judge will decide the results of your divorce on any contested issue.
+Trial is the legal process where a judge decides the results of your divorce on any contested issue.

-Juries may be used in divorce cases, but those juries only make findings of fact.
+Juries rarely appear in divorce cases, but if they do, then those juries only make findings of fact.
 Juries do not make decisions on how property will be divided or what is in the best interest of your children regarding child custody or child support.

-Those decisions are exclusively made by the judge after the judge has weighed the evidence and determined the facts, or if a jury is requested, after the jury has heard the evidence and determined the facts of the case.
+Those decisions are exclusively made by the judge after the judge weighs the evidence and determines the facts, or if a jury is requested, after the jury hears the evidence and determines the facts of the case.

-Once the judge issues his or her decision, the case is over unless you decide to appeal the judge’s decision on any issue.
+Once the judge issues his or her decision, the case is over unless a party appeals the judge’s decision on any issue.